canlab/canlab.github.io/_pages/fmri_tutorials.md

 * [Matlab Academy](https://matlabacademy.mathworks.com/) (free!), including the "Matlab Onramp" module and others)
 * Other great resources, e.g., Michael X. Cohen's [YouTube lectures](https://www.youtube.com/channel/UCUR_LsXk7IYyueSnXcNextQ) and [Matlab book](https://mitpress.mit.edu/books/matlab-brain-and-cognitive-scientists)

+These are didactic tutorials using Matlab live scripts.
+There is also a complementary set of [code walkthroughs](/walkthroughs) on using the CANlab object-oriented tools, with some overlap but unique information and code examples.

 | Basic signal processing
 | ------------       |
 | [1.1.
 T1 decay and basic Matlab orientation](tutorials/html/Lab1_T1_decay_and_basic_matlab.html) | [Download Matlab Live Script](tutorials/matlab/Lab1_T1_decay_and_basic_matlab.mlx) |